MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 Kitty jogged forward, each step deliberate, ear perked and tail low.
 Her lone eye swept the top of the wall and the fields beyond, wary of pursuers unseen but imagined - ghosts of a chase she couldn't quite remember.

 Time lost all certainty in the hush of this place.
 Whether moments passed or a forgotten hour, Kitty couldn’t say.
-But the road eventually led her to the edge of what seemed a village, though the word hardly suited the curious mishmash before her.
+But the road eventually led her to the edge of what seemed like a village, though the word hardly suited the curious mishmash of structures before her.

 Buildings rose in fragmented collage: angular structures of glass and metal shimmered under moonlight, flanked by stoic stone cottages and crooked brick tenements.
 A modest mud hut hunched beside a narrow alley, its straw roof whispering of older ways.
 A sweeping curve revealed traditional Japanese townhouses, shuttered and serene.
 And in the centre - like a weary heart - stood an English Chapel, its spire bent and crumbling as if bowing to time itself.